 Add a splash of greenery

-A key design trend of the past couple of years has included adding plants to your bathroom, and it will be more popular than ever in 2019.
+A key design trend of the past couple of years has included adding plants to your bathroom, and it will be more popular than ever this year.

 We’ve incorporated a number of larger potted plants to create a more tropical bathroom look, whilst smaller, selected succulents have been added to spare surfaces where possible.